 - Transcript(s) from each post-secondary institution attended

-- Two letters of reference (one academic and one professional)
+- Two letters of reference from two separate people (one academic and one professional)

 - A résumé that provides clear and complete information about the applicant's work or field experience related to their proposed studies

 - Completion of program application questions (called "Faculty Questions: CTL")

 In 1,000-1,5000 words, describe why you wish to undertake a research-oriented program of study.
 Discuss your academic interests, experience and professional concerns.
 We ask each applicant to:

 Highlight research activities in which you’ve engaged (e.g., action research in your classroom, work as a research assistant on a funded research project).
 Discuss how you will build on these experiences or what you have learned that will inform your graduate work.